 You should consider the following issues if you are considering a ground source heat pump.
 An accredited installer will be able to provide more detailed advice regarding suitability.

-The cost of a professional GSHP installation is dependent on property and location and ranges from about £1,200 to £2,000 per kW of peak heat output, excluding the cost of the heat distribution system (eg. underfloor heating).
+The cost of a professional GSHP installation is dependent on property, location and the type of groundloop installation used, and ranges from about £1,250 to £2,000 per kW of peak heat output, excluding the cost of the heat distribution system (eg. underfloor heating).

 Trench systems are cheaper so tend to be at the lower end of this range.
-The installed cost of a typical 8kW system, for example, would vary between £10,000 and £16,000 plus the cost of the distribution system.
+The installed cost of a typical 12kW system, for example, would vary between £15,000 and £24,000 plus the cost of the distribution system.
 The price per kW gets lower as systems get larger.

 A well-designed GSHP system in an energy-efficient dwelling will cost less to run than an oil, LPG or direct electric (eg. storage heater) system, and potentially mains gas.
-Approximate running costs per kWh might be as follows:
+Approximate comparative running costs per kWh as at January 2019 were as follows:

 *Price for radiator use only, not peak tariff backup or hot water heating